eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 4.3 Challenges
+Below we list challenges related to the use of [WebAuthN] as the technical specification for pseudonyms.

-- [WebAuthN] does not define an interface between the Authenticator and the Browser.
+- [WebAuthN] does not define an interface between the Authenticator and the Client.
-- Attestations may be linkable (see also Topic A).
+- Attestations may be linkable (see discussion in Chapter 5.1 and also Topic A).
 - The information about the Relying Party is verified only at the client and not at the Authenticator itself.
 This may be a problem as in Article 5a 5 a vii [eIDAS 2.0] *European Digital Identity Wallets shall, in particular support common protocols and interfaces: ... for authenticating and identifying relying parties by implementing authentication mechanisms in accordance with Article 5b ...*.

 ## 5 Relation to Other Topics